openlandmap/scikit-map/CONTRIBUTING.md

   - for the Python package: `pip install -e .[full,dev,docs] sphinx-autobuild` into a Python 3.6+ environment
 3. in the top-level directory, run `doxygen` to create xml documentation for `skmap_bindings`
 4. `sphinx-autobuild docs/ _build/ --watch xml/`
+5. If you change C++ documentation, in a separate terminal run `doxygen` again and it will auto-update.

 This will ensure that a change to python files triggers a rebuild, as well as running `doxygen` again.